tudelft-iv/view-of-delft-dataset/README.md

 The dataset contains 3D bounding box annotations for 13 road user classes with occlusion, activity, information, along with a track id to follow objects across frames.
 For more details, please refer to the [Annotation](docs/ANNOTATION.md) documentation.

-The prediction dataset additionally has semantic map annotations for road elements such as lanes and sidewalks.
-Refer to the [View-of-Delft Prediction development kit](https://github.com/tudelft-iv/vod-devkit) for more information.
+The trajectory prediction dataset additionally has semantic map annotations for road elements such as lanes and sidewalks.
+For more information, refer to the [View-of-Delft Prediction development kit](https://github.com/tudelft-iv/vod-devkit).
 <br>
 <br>